BJNSTNKVC/js-carbon/README.md

 console.log(carbon); // 2021-11-26 02:14:39.500 UTC (+01:00)
 ```

+### Difference

+Calculate the precise difference between two dates or times using Carbon's robust methods.

 ### diff

 Get the difference between the current `Carbon` instance and another date as a `DateInterval` instance.